 If an old arrest or conviction stands between you and your goals, you may want to consider finding out if your record can be sealed or expunged.
 A criminal record can interfere with your ability to obtain employment, rent a house, or get into the college or university of your choice.
 Depending on the offense, it may even prevent you from qualifying for a student loan or holding a professional license.
+An expunction and non-disclosure lawyer in Allen from the Law Offices of Randall B. Isenberg can help you get a fresh start.

 Clearing Your Allen, TX, Record Through the Expunction Process